sundowndev/hacker-roadmap/CONTRIBUTE.md

-# Contributing
+# Contribute

-Before contributing or comment, please note that I am not a professional infosec or pen tester.
+Before contributing or commenting, please note that I am not a professional infosec or pen tester.
 I am just a student who want to learn and teach to others.
 Other contributors might be students as well, so be patient and indulgent with everyone.
 Do not forget that the main goal here is to write about ethical hacking and teach to others.
 Tools that are just about malicious hacking and not useful for a professional pen tester will not be added to the README.

 **Please don't open an issue to get help with a tool.**